systematic-magic/aop/references.rst

 		:alt: Group Authorship

 	|
-	There can be "and" before Group Authorship.
+	There can be "and" before :ref:`Group Authorship<group_authorship>`.
 Check that there is a separator (comma or semicolon) before "and".

-	- Check that Group Authorship is positioned at the end of author list.
+	- Check that :ref:`Group Authorship<group_authorship>` is positioned at the end of author list.
 Other positions are not allowed.

-	- Check that there is a period (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after Group Authorship (if present).
+	- Check that there is a period (.) either after the last author name (if there are less or equal to 14 authors), or after et al (if there are exactly 13 authors + et al), or after :ref:`Group Authorship<group_authorship>` (if present).

 	- Author list should be formated as plain text.